 This card specifies model segments for which information is output to the withdrawal output file [WDOFN].
-If a downstream segment of a reservoir is specified, then information is output at the frequency specified in the Withdrawal Output Frequency card that can be used as input files to a waterbody downstream of the reservoir.
+If a downstream segment of a reservoir is specified, then information is output at the frequency indicated in the Withdrawal Output Frequency card that can be used as input files to a waterbody downstream of the reservoir.

 If there are more segments than can be specified on one line, then they are continued on the next line without another WITH SEG card being specified.